xdslproject/training-intro/practical/one/exercise_one.md

 Irrespective of the machine you are using, it is assumed that you have a command line terminal in the _training-intro/practical/one_ directory.

+## The structure of the practical content

+If you look in the [practical](https://github.com/xdslproject/training-intro/edit/main/practical) directory you will see a number of sub-folders. [one](https://github.com/xdslproject/training-intro/edit/main/practical/one), [two](https://github.com/xdslproject/training-intro/edit/main/practical/two) and [three](https://github.com/xdslproject/training-intro/edit/main/practical/three) correspond to the three practical exercises with [general](https://github.com/xdslproject/training-intro/edit/main/practical/general) containing general instructions that are linked from the practicals.
+The [src](https://github.com/xdslproject/training-intro/edit/main/practical/src) directory contains code to drive our Python compiler and transformations, and [src/dialect](https://github.com/xdslproject/training-intro/edit/main/practical/src/dialects) contains the tiny py dialect that we will be using here.

+Practicals two and three will require you to edit the source code files in the [src](https://github.com/xdslproject/training-intro/edit/main/practical/src) directory.

 ## First steps

 Once you have changed to your work directory, now _cd_ into the _training-intro/practical/one_ directory that should be visible.
 In this you will see the _code.py_ file which we are going to work with in this exercise.
 This is a simple, contrived, Python example but is useful to illustrate the central concepts behind MLIR and xDSL.
 Our objective is to write a Python compiler which enables programmers to decorate functions and for these to then be compiled and executed natively.